brickcap/openresty_examples/book.md

 ```

-Simillarly if you read a multivalued header a list will be returned as a response.
+Similarly if you read a multivalued header a list will be returned as a response.

 ```
 local multi_val_read  = ngx.header["My-Multi-Value-Header"]